CaliGRITS/budgetcalculator/README.md

 budget.html - budget calculator application

-budget.js - controller which controls the data of the app
+budget.js - controller which controls the data of the app; also includes google chart code

 ABOUT ANGULAR